-In the next section below, we describe how safety net programs have changed since 2000 as well as outlining the Congressional response in the two recessions and draw their implications for whether responsiveness should have changed over time.
+In the next section below, we describe in a fair amount of detail and length how safety net programs have changed since 2000 as well as outline the Congressional response in the two recessions.
+Our equation does not represent government policies directly (except for Pandemic closure policies) but it is important to know those policy differences to be able to interpret the reasons for the estimated differences in responsiveness in the two recessions, and we interpret our findings as resulting from the policy differences we document.
 We then provide a summary of our econometric model, detail our data, provide a descriptive analysis, and then present the main results we obtain from it.
 We conclude with a brief summary.